galaxyproject/training-material/topics/microbiome/tutorials/dada-16S/tutorial.md

 > <comment-title>Considerations for your own data</comment-title>
 >
 > Your reads must still overlap after truncation in order to merge them later!
-The tutorial is using 2x250 V4 sequence data, so the forward and reverse reads almost completely overlap and our trimming can be completely guided by the quality scores.
+The tutorial is using 2x250 V4 (expected size, 270 bp–387 bp) sequence data, so the forward and reverse reads almost completely overlap and our trimming can be completely guided by the quality scores.
 If you are using a less-overlapping primer set, like V1-V2 or V3-V4, your truncated length must be large enough to maintain $$ 20 + biological.length.variation $$ nucleotides of overlap between them.
 >
 {: .comment}